-(1) Select applicant type, as defined in Appendix 1.1 of the HSIPR Guidance: State Amtrak If one of the following, please append appropriate documentation as described in Section 4.3.1 of the HSIPR Guidance: Group of States Interstate Compact Public Agency established by one or more States Amtrak in cooperation with a State or States in multiple Track 2 Applications for the contraction on the contraction or the same cor ridor service. e below Service and Implementation Plann ing Activities: tes for all activities: No study Study Actual or Anticipated Completion exists Study Initiated Completed Start Date (mm/yyyy) Date (mm/yyyy) Service Pla anning Activ ities/Documents Purpose & Need/Rationale $\boxtimes$ N/A 05/2008 Service/Operating Plan N/A 05/2008 Prioritized Capital Plan N/A 05/2008 Ridership/Revenue Forecast N/A 05/2008 Operating Cost Forecast $\boxtimes$ N/A 05/2008 Assessment of Benefits $\boxtimes$ N/A 05/2008 Imp olementatio n Planning A activities/Documents Program Management Plan N/A 6/2009 Financial Plan (capital & operating - sources/uses) N/A 11/2008 Assessment of Risks N/A 11/2008
+(1) Select applicant type, as defined in Appendix 1.1 of the HSIPR Guidance: State Amtrak If one of the following, please append appropriate documentation as described in Section 4.3.1 of the HSIPR Guidance: Group of States Interstate Compact Public Agency established by one or more States Amtrak in cooperation with a State or States Amtrak in cooperation of all elements of a Service Development Plan.
+Note: One Service Development Plan may be referenced in multiple Track 2 Applications for the same corridor service.
+Please provide information on the status of the below Service and Implementation Planning Activities: Select One of the Fo llowing: Provide Da tes for all activities: No study exists Study Initiated Study Completed Start Date (mm/yyyy) Actual or Anticipated Completion Date (mm/yyyy) Service Pla anning Activ ities/Documents Purpose & Need/Rationale $\boxtimes$ N/A 05/2008 Service/Operating Plan N/A 05/2008 Prioritized Capital Plan N/A 05/2008 Ridership/Revenue Forecast $\boxtimes$ N/A 05/2008 Operating Cost Forecast N/A 05/2008 Assessment of Benefits N/A 05/2008 Imp olementatio n Planning A Activities/Documents Program Management Plan N/A 6/2009 Financial Plan (capital & operating - sources/uses) N/A 11/2008 Assessment of Risks N/A 11/2008